-As for the sick room, patients should "live in and breathe freely the open air ... the only gas fit for the lungs ..."
-Bodington drew upon his countryside background to describe how "farmers, shepherds and ploughmen are rarely liable to consumption, living in the open air."
+As for the sick room, patients should "live in and breathe freely the open air ... the only gas fit for the lungs" Bodington drew upon his country background to describe how "farmers, shepherds and ploughmen are rarely liable to consumption, living in the open air."
 (20) The victims were usually townspeople who lived in closed rooms and smoke-filled environments.
 Bodington wanted to treat his patients in rural surroundings.
 They should sleep at night in a cool, ventilated room.
-In the day, they should have "free use of a pure atmosphere" and as much exercise, especially riding and walking, "as the patient's strength allowed."
+In the day, they should have "free use of a pure atmosphere" and as much exercise (especially riding and walking) "as the patient's strength allowed."
 (21)

-This environment again contrasted sharply with the conventional practice, where patients with TB were confined within warm rooms without ventilation.
-Bodington picturesquely described this "forcing them to breathe over and again the same foul air, contaminated with the diseased effluvia of their own persons."
+This open environment contrasted sharply with conventional practice, where patients with TB were confined within warm rooms without ventilation.
+Bodington vividly described this as "forcing them to breathe over and again the same foul air, contaminated with the diseased effluvia of their own persons."
 (22)

-Bodington wrote that the ideal location for treating TB should be "dry and high" where the cold "is never too severe."
-(In essence this seems similar to Sutton Coldfield in the 1830s!)
+Bodington wrote that the ideal location for treating TB should be in a "dry and high" area where the cold "is never too severe."
+(In essence, he seems to be describing Sutton Coldfield in the 1830s.)
 He saw no special advantage in a coastal location.
-Cold air was "most powerful ... for healing and closing cavities" and reducing "ulcers of the lungs".
+Cold air was "most powerful ... for healing and closing cavities" and reducing "ulcers of the lungs."
 He stressed the need to "keep the surface of the body warm by sufficient clothing ..."
 (23)

-We do not know where Bodington treated patients with TB prior to 1836, when he came to live at Driffold House, Maney, Sutton Coldfield, where he also assumed control of the Lunatic Asylum operating from that residence.
-(24) He wrote that he had also "taken for the purpose a house in every respect adapted, and near to my own residence" for the benefit of patients.
-(25) This was "The White House" at Maney Corner, Sutton Coldfield, later demolished in the 1930s to make way for a cinema and shops.
-Historians of TB treatment regard "The White House" as first known building in the world which can be recognised as a sanatorium for treating patients on open-air principles.
+It is not known where Bodington treated patients with TB prior to 1836.
+In that year, he came to live at Driffold House, Maney, Sutton Coldfield, and he also purchased the private Lunatic Asylum that had been opened there in the 1790s.
+(24) He wrote that he had "taken for the purpose a house in every respect adapted, and near to my own residence" for the benefit of patients.
+(25) This was The White House at Maney Corner, Sutton Coldfield, later demolished in the 1930s to make way for a cinema and shops.
+Historians of TB treatment regard The White House as first known building in the world to be recognised as a sanatorium for treating patients on open-air principles.
 (26)

 With remarkable confidence for a physician practising in 1840, Bodington asserted that he had "met with signal success, and scarcely an instance ... wherein the consumptive symptoms have not gradually yielded, and the patients restored to complete health."
-(27)

-This statement was not accepted by The Lancet's reviewer, who criticised Bodington's "limited scope of evidence."
+(27) This statement was not accepted by Lancet's reviewer, who severely criticised Bodington's "limited scope of evidence."
 In fairness, this was a weakness in Bodington's otherwise well-argued case.
-He had only described treating six TB patients in as many years.
-The Lancet went on to concede (in a mocking tone) that Bodington's case would be proved if there was clear, verified evidence of consumption being reversed and that he would be "entitled to national rewards equal, nay, superior to those conferred on the illustrious Jenner."
+He had only described the treatment of six patients suffering from TB in as many years.
+Lancet went on to concede (in a rather mocking tone) that Bodington's case would be proved if there was clear, verified evidence of consumption being reversed and that he would be "entitled to national rewards equal, nay, superior to those conferred on the illustrious Jenner."
 (28)